exisoft/macbook-pro-4-1-linux/README.md

 *DO NOT REBOOT BEFORE FOLLOWING THE NEXT STEP*

 Mount your system partition at /media using something like Disks.
-Change the directory to /media and find your partition then check in that directory to find and copy the GUID-name directory.
-Run the following command replacing <GUID> with the name of your directory
+Change the directory to /media and find your partition then check in that directory to find and copy the path to the GUID-name directory.
+Run the following command replacing <path to system partition> with the name of your directory

-`sudo grub-install --no-uefi-secure-boot --boot-directory=/media/mint/<GUID>/boot /dev/sda`
+`sudo grub-install --no-uefi-secure-boot --boot-directory=<path to system parition>/boot /dev/sda`

 If this installs cleanly you are done.
 You can now install the Nvidia 340 drivers after rebooting.